Outline of Rules/Table of Contents

-The number of games to be played by each league, base days (Saturdays or Sundays), starting dates, tournament schedule, etc. will be determined at the Organizational Meeting of the FCYBC prior to the start of the season.
+The number of games to be played by each league, starting dates, tournament schedule, etc. will be determined at the Organizational Meeting of the FCYBC prior to the start of the season.
 The Basketball Commissioner will supervise the scheduling of these games.
 Games will be played on Saturdays and Sundays; however, some games will be played on weeknights.
 Every effort will be made to schedule games so that the 5th and 6th Grade groups will not have to play weeknight games.

 2.2.1.
 SCHEDULE CHANGES/CONFLICTS